frankmeza/mashape_devapps/README.md

 It was built using Rails 5.0.3, Ruby 2.3.0p0, runs on the stock SQLite3 database and is thoroughly tested with Minitest.

-An `Admin` can perform CRUD operations on, and manage both Developers and their Applications.
-They must first be created in the Rails Console, as there is no API meant for creating Admins.

 ## Configuration